 And while telcos will do their bit to block scam calls coming your way, they’re also being tasked to publish information and assistance to help you become more proactive in identifying and blocking calls yourself.

-ACMA is focusing primarily on phone scam calls, as they comprise 46 per cent of all reported scams.
+ACMA is focusing on phone scam calls, as they comprise 46 per cent of all reported scams.

 Telcos will face penalties of up to $250,000 for failing to comply with the code.